Rud156/Learning-Blender/README.md

 # Learning-Blender
-A collection of stuff made while learning Blender
+A bunch of stuff made while learning Blender